Manage Your Headaches With Quality Chiropractic Care

 Those with occipital neuralgia experience pain that radiates from the back of the head to the front, from side to side, and can even be felt behind the eyes.
 Generally, the headache will move in a pattern from one side of the head to the other in an arcing motion.
 You might experience pain on just one side of your head, or on both sides at the same time.

 This is likely the most common type of headache and is often described as a pain that wraps around the top of the neck and to the top of the head.
 Those who get tension headaches describe the pain as mild to moderate.
 The precise cause of tension headaches isn’t known, but they are likely caused by the nerves and chemicals in your brain.
 There are a variety of triggers for a tension headache including a misaligned spine, whiplash, disc degeneration, poor posture, a lack of sleep, and poor nutrition.

 A tension headache can extend to the neck and shoulders, causing these muscle groups to feel stiff or tense.
-You might experience a dull throbbing pain in your head and pressure on the sides and back of your head.
+Symptoms also include dull throbbing head discomfort and pressure over the sides and back of your head.
 Tension headaches can last from a half-hour to several days in duration.
 Differentiating tension headaches from migraines can be challenging.
 Generally, unlike migraine sufferers, a patient suffering from a tension headache will not have visual disturbances, nausea, vomiting, or sensitivity to light.